 The FLRC can guide and educate you about the process but CAN NOT and WILL NOT give you legal advice.
 If you need legal advice, we strongly recommend that you meet with or hire an attorney.
 A list of local family law attorneys and their fees is available at the FLRC.
 If you have assets to divide we strongly suggest that you meet with an attorney first before coming to the FLRC so that you can adequately fill out the separation agreement.

 Do you have a Notary Public at the FLRC and how much does it costs?

 The FLRC has notaries on site and will notarize all necessary documents that you sign.
 We will review the paperwork with your spouse/other parent and notarize the documents for a fee of $20.
 You must bring your photo I.D. & sign documents in the presence of the notary to have a document notarized.

 My spouse and I are not fighting over the children – Do I still have to fill out the Parenting Plan?
 YES

-In an uncontested case, the parents must specifically set forth how they will share the children.
+In an uncontested case, the parents must specifically set forth how they will share time with the children.
 Each parent will initial and sign the Parenting Plan.
 Be specific in the Parenting Plan clearly stating pick up and drop off time and dates.
 You can agree to anything outside the Parenting Plan but if you disagree you follow the terms of the Parenting Plan.